-Vehicles and vehicle parts purchased in terms of manufacturers' standard franchise agreements or floorplan facilities are recognised as assets when received as this is when control has been transferred.
+Vehicles and vehicle parts purchased in terms of manufacturers' standard franchise agreements or floorplan facilities are recognised as inventory when received as this is when control has been transferred.

-Shares in the Company, held by its subsidiary, The Bidvest Incentive Scheme and The Bidvest Education Trust, are classified in the Group's shareholders' interest as treasury shares.
+Shares in the Company, held by its subsidiaries, The Bidvest Incentive Scheme and The Bidvest Education Trust are classified in the Group's shareholders' interest as treasury shares.
 These shares are treated as a deduction from the issued and weighted average number of shares.
 The cost price of the shares is presented as a deduction from total equity.
 Distributions received on treasury shares are eliminated on consolidation.

 In terms of the conditional share plan scheme, a conditional right to a share is awarded to executive directors subject to performance and vesting conditions.
 The fair value of services received in return for the conditional share awards has been determined by multiplying the number of conditional share awards expected to vest, by the share price at the date of the award less discounted anticipated future distribution flows.